 I am broadly interested in ecological stability, tipping points, and how eco-evolutionary feedbacks may affect ecosystem resilience under global change.
 In particular, my research focuses on the emerging topic of indicators for resilience (or early-warning signals) for critical transitions in complex systems.
 I am active member of SPARCS (the Synergy Program for Analyzing Resilience and Critical Transitions), and the Resilience Alliance Young Scholars (RAYS).

-I was born in 1977 in Greece.
-After completing my Bachelor studies in Biology in Aristotle University of Thessaloniki, I moved to the Netherlands where I received a Master’s degree in Hydrology and Water Quality Management in Wageningen University as a fellow of Bodossakis Foundation.
-In 2011 I obtained my PhD in theoretical ecology under the supervision of Marten Scheffer and Egbert van Nes at the Department of Aquatic Ecology of Wageningen University, where I also stayed for an extra year as a postdoc.
+I was born in the city of Thessaloniki in Greece.
+I received a Bachelor in Biology in Aristotle University of Thessaloniki, and a Master’s degree in Hydrology and Water Quality Management in Wageningen University in the Netherlands.
+In 2011, I obtained my PhD in theoretical ecology at the Department of Aquatic Ecology in Wageningen University.
+I live in Montpellier in the south of France.